Malka, Gujrat

 Malka is a town and union council of Gujrat District, in the Punjab province of Pakistan.
 It is part of Kharian Tehsil and is located at 32°51'0N 73°59'0E with an altitude of 285 metres (938 feet).
-Malka village is 8 km from Guliyana on main Manglia Road, This road goes to Manglia, Thoota Rai Bahadur, different villages and then Azad Kashmir.
+Malka village is 8 km from Guliana on the main Manglia Road.
+This road goes to Manglia, Thuta Rai Bahadur, and passing along different villages connects to Azad Kashmir.

 99% of people belong to Awan-Malik Tribe.

 Population

-Malka town have the population of nearly 7200. approximately 3000 registered votes here.
+The population of Malka town is nearly 7,200.
+There are approximately 3,000 registered votes here.

+Neighbourhoods

+Nearby settlement are Manglia, Thutha Rai Bahadar, Chak Budho, Jhantla, Kotla Haji Shah, Golra Hashim, Chak Bakhtawar, Bhagwal, and Jand Sharif.

 Education

 Boy and Girls.
 High and primary Schools from Govt of Pakistan Established in 1963.

 Literacy rate in Malka is 95% in 2018 survey.
 There are many more highly educated men/women from Malka, who served and also serving in high posts of Army, government and private organisations.

 Mosques

 8 Mosques and 3 Islamic Madaras located in Malka.
 The oldest Mosque is Jamia Masjid Malka, located in center of village. its more than 250 years old.